tarundhiman85/electricityProject/README.md

 The aim of the project is to develop a system that is meant to automate the work performed in the Electricity Board like generating electricity bill, record of consuming unit of energy, store record of the user etc.

 ## Modules of Electricity Bill Management System
-This system has main interfaces.
-One is for the admin and the other one is for the user..Along with these, we have other interfaces which can be discussed as below:
+This system has two main interfaces.
+One is for the admin and the other one is for the user.Along with these, we have other interfaces which can be discussed as below:

 ### Login:
 After registration, one can log in to the system as the end-user of the system on the behalf of the user.
 The user will get only those privileges that are given to the user for which one has registered.